ipspace/blog/content/posts/2022/10/network-automation-considered-harmful.md

 [^1]: Although Ubiquity is still selling it's Software-Defined (not really) cloud-based network management system.
 They must have awesome marketing.

 I'm assuming that most of my readers run networks slightly larger than the one described above.
 I'm also assuming that for some of them "_Unless you're breaking stuff you're not moving fast enough_"[^2] remains a soundbite worthy of Mark Zuckerberg[^3] instead of their company culture.
-I was told that in environments that care about service availability manual processes represent a huge drawback because every change has to be planned, approved, and executed in a maintenance window, while every major cloud provider and residential ISP provisions new tenants or customers 24 hours a day.
+I was told that in environments that care about service availability manual processes still represent a huge drawback because every change has to be planned, approved, and executed in a maintenance window, while every major cloud provider and residential ISP provisions new tenants or customers 24 hours a day.

 Even worse, you have to go through the same processes when making *identical changes* because you can never be sure that the infrastructure is configured in exactly the same way.
-Obviously that results in rubber-stamping and complacency until you hit a bit of infrastructure that's a different-enough snowflake, and then all hell breaks loose.
+Obviously that results in rubber-stamping and complacency until you hit a bit of infrastructure that's a different-enough snowflake, and then all hell breaks loose anyway.

 I spent almost a decade writing about, talking about, and practicing network automation (resulting in over [380 blog posts](https://blog.ipspace.net/tag/automation.html), dozens of hours of [video content](https://my.ipspace.net/bin/list?id=NetOps), and a bunch of [GitHub repositories](https://github.com/ipspace)).
 If someone seriously wants to dig into various arguments we had during that time, you'll have plenty of stuff to read and watch.
 In the meantime, I'll conclude with a [wonderful reply left on that comment](https://blog.ipspace.net/2022/10/repost-whats-wrong-network-automation.html#1422):